12mre1/12mre1.github.io/_posts/2021-05-12-Building-a-Neural-Net-From-Scratch.md

 <center><img src="/img/boston-train-error.png" alt = "boston error"></center>

 We can see from the plot that error is indeed decreasing.
-I should that this plot is very volatile - normally we might expect to see smoother descent.
+I should say that this plot is very volatile - normally we might expect to see smoother descent.
 What's going on here?
 Well, there are a number of reasons why the network has difficulty finding the minimum error.
 Here are a few:

 1. The median value variable appears to be truncated, meaning that its highest values have been artificially shrunk to some ceiling.
 Thus the network is not seeing the entire relationship between features and response.